weisjakedev/MSFT-Endpoint-Engineering/IAM/Onboarding&Offboarding/README.md

     7. Documented in ticket system

   ## Offboarding Checklist
-    1. Sign-in blocked immediately
+    1. Sign-in blocked immediately in admin center
-    2. Active sessions revoked
+    2. Active sessions revoked in entra
-    3. Licenses removed
-    4. Remove user from all groups; Set department to null
+    3. Change department name to "null" to remove licenses and remove user from all groups
     5. Soft delete account

 ## Data Lifecycle Management For Offboarding